skywoodsz/qm_control/README.md

 ## Overview

-The branch makes the quadruped manipulator whole-body compliance with actuation saturation.
+The branch ensures the quadruped manipulator's whole-body compliance under actuation saturation.
 To be specific, in the case of non-saturation, the controller tracks user-set compliance.
 In case of saturation, it can avoid unsafe behaviors (e.g., slips, oscillations, and overshoots) caused by actuation saturation.

 ## Video

 (Click to see)
 [![Watch the video](./docs/cover.jpg)](https://youtu.be/EUXxHV2ZGMQ)

-**Video Links:** [YouTube](https://youtu.be/EUXxHV2ZGMQ), [Bilibili](https://www.bilibili.com/video/BV1vi421d7rq) (for China).
+***Video Links:*** [YouTube](https://youtu.be/EUXxHV2ZGMQ), [Bilibili](https://www.bilibili.com/video/BV1vi421d7rq) (for China).

 ## Usage